|As of April 2, 2018

 emblems for a long time.
 These are issues that anyone still

-loyal to Volvo has either learned to accept or find a way to fix
+loyal to Volvo has either learned to accept or found a way to fix

 them on their own.
 One embarrassing problem began with their overall

-change in 2009 to the large 3D iron logo where the blue emblem would delaminate and fall
+change in 2009 to the large 3D round iron logo.
+The blue "VOLVO" emblem would delaminate and

-off after as soon as one or two years.
+off after as soon as a couple years.

 receiving many emails from Volvo owners requesting a solution, I